raviranjan2003/VRV-Security/Readme.md

 * *Secure User Registration*: Users can create accounts securely, with password hashing for added protection.
 * *Login and Logout*: Secure login and logout functionality using JWT tokens.
 * *Role-Based Access Control (RBAC)*: User access is determined by their assigned role, ensuring they only interact with authorized resources.
-* *Admin, User, and Moderator Roles*: Three predefined roles with distinct permissions for added security and flexibility.
+* *Admin, User, and Manager Roles*: Three predefined roles with distinct permissions for added security and flexibility.

 ## Implementation Details